michal-krzyzowski/bak/README.md

 - non-existing files or directories are skipped
 - current date and time are added to the filename
 - backup filename or dirname, containing date and optionally the comment, is displayed upon successful backup
--

 `filename.bak_[DATE_AND_TIME]`

 `filename.bak_[DATE_AND_TIME]_[COMMENT]`

-- the goal just making the backup creation quicker than `cp -r [...]`